 WHAT SHOULD I LOOK FOR WHEN BUYING A DOWN JACKET?

 The down to feather ratio.
-There are different levels of down that you should be aware of.
+There are various levels of down that you should know about.
 Each variation will provide you with a different level of warmth.
 90% down and 10% feather ratio will give you the warmest insulation.

 WHAT ARE THE DOWN TO FEATHER RATIOS?